 They are also a great way for members of your church to work together in an effort to create opportunities to share the gospel.
-It is quite likely that on Christmas Eve (or some future date), a visitor will show up.
+It is quite likely that on the day of your event, a visitor will show up.
 And when one of your members asks them what brought them, he will say, "Someone from your church left an invitation on my door."
 That's good for the visitor, who will get to hear the gospel.
 It is also good for the members, who have learned another way they can play a part in kingdom work.